john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 Standard safety warning:

 > I do not know what kind of climbing you are doing, or what kind of trouble you might get yourself in.
 You, and you alone, are responsible for your own safety.
+Blah, blah, blah.

-What follows is the minimal set of knots that I think I need to know to go rock climbing.
+This is the minimal set of knots that I think I need to know to go rock climbing.
 This is not meant to be an exhaustive list of all the climbing knots in the world, there are already plenty of [those](https://en.wikipedia.org/wiki/List_of_climbing_knots) out [there](http://www.animatedknots.com/indexclimbing.php#ScrollPoint).
-I have not find such lists useful.
+I have not found such lists useful.

-It is more important to know some set of knots extremely well than to know a great variety of knots.
+It is more important to know a small set of knots extremely well than to memorize a huge galaxy of knots.
 When climbing, you might find yourself having to tie a knot one-handed while extremely tired and distracted.
-In those situations it is more important to understand one knot extremely well, and to have it totally dialed in, than it is to know 20 different knots to choose from.
+In that situation, the only thing that matters is that you know one knot for the job, and you have practiced enough to tie it without thinking.
+To that end, I have found these are the knots I need to know.
+I have practiced them: one-handed, with my right and left hand, in the dark, without looking.
+And I will practice them some more.

  &nbsp;